-- 1. The draft United Nations system-wide guidelines on safer cities and human settlements have been prepared pursuant to resolution 26/4 of the Governing Council of the United Nations Human Settlements Programme (UN-Habitat), on promoting safety in cities and human settlements, in which the Executive Director of UN-Habitat was requested to continue close consultations with the relevant agencies, funds and programmes of the United Nations system and to submit the guidelines for consideration by the Governing Council at its twenty-seventh session. - 2.
-The draft United Nations system-wide guidelines on safer cities and human settlements outline the elements of technical cooperation and assistance that are necessary to provide local governments, in collaboration with national and subnational governments, with a standard in responding to the challenges of delivering urban safety and security in the implementation of the 2030 Agenda for Sustainable Development and the New Urban Agenda.
+- 1. The United Nations System-Wide Guidelines on Safer Cities and Human Settlements have been prepared pursuant to resolution 26/4 of the Governing Council of the United Nations Human Settlements Programme (UN-Habitat), on promoting safety in cities and human settlements, in which the Executive Director of UN-Habitat was requested to continue close consultations with the relevant agencies, funds and programmes of the United Nations system and to submit the Guidelines for consideration by the Governing Council at its twenty-seventh session. - 2.
+The Guidelines outline the elements of technical cooperation and assistance that are necessary to provide local governments, in collaboration with national and subnational governments, with a standard in responding to the challenges of delivering urban safety and security in the implementation of the 2030 Agenda for Sustainable Development and the New Urban Agenda.
 The goal is to build and promote a participatory and inclusive vision of urban safety and security that contributes to social cohesion and a better quality of life, with which all inhabitants can identify.
-The draft guidelines complement the Guidelines for the Prevention of Crime (Economic and Social Council resolution 2002/13, annex). - 3.
+The Guidelines complement the Guidelines for the Prevention of Crime (Economic and Social Council resolution 2002/13, annex). - 3.
 Making cities and human settlements safe is one of the key aspirations reflected in Goal 11 of the 2030 Agenda.
 Similarly, in the New Urban Agenda, Member States committed themselves to promoting a safe, healthy, inclusive and secure environment in cities and human settlements, enabling all to live, work and participate in urban life without fear of violence and intimidation, taking into consideration that women and girls, children and youth, and persons in vulnerable situations are often particularly affected (see General Assembly resolution 71/256, para.
 39).
-They also call for the integration of crime prevention policies into urban strategies (ibid, para.
-103), and interventions are a key commitment of the New Urban that give impetus to the work of countries and the international community at large in developing safer cities and human settlements.
+They also call for the integration of crime prevention policies into urban strategies (ibid., para.
+103) and interventions that are a key commitment of the New Urban Agenda and that give impetus to the work of countries and the international community at large in developing safer cities and human settlements.